bytefish/bytefish.de/blog/neo4j_at_scale_airline_dataset.md

 ### Benchmark Configuration ###

 Take all these figures with a grain of salt.

-The machine I am working on doesn't have a SSD, I did not parallelize the writes to Neo4j and I didn't change the Neo4j configuration.
-Also keep in mind, that I am not an expert with the Cypher Query Language, so I am sure the queries can be written differently to improve the throughput.
+1. The machine I am working on doesn't have a SSD.
+2. I did not parallelize the writes to Neo4j.
+3. I didn't change the Neo4j configuration.
+4. Keep in mind, that I am not an expert with the Cypher Query Language, so the queries can be rewritten to improve the throughput.

 #### Neo4j ####

+The following Neo4j Version was used:

 * Neo4j Community 3.3.4
 * Neo4j.Driver 1.6.0-rc1

 #### Hardware ####

+The following hardware was used:

 * Intel (R) Core (TM) i5-3450
 * Hitachi HDS721010CLA330 (1 TB Capacity, 32 MB Cache, 7200 RPM)